-The Editors reserve the right to reject submitted manuscripts without peer review if the studies are not novel or important enough to merit publication in the journal.
+The editors reserve the right to reject submitted manuscripts without peer review if the number of submissions outpaces the rate of publication.
 Manuscripts deemed unsuitable (insufficient originality or limited interest to the target audience) will be also rejected without review.